 - a.
-Contribute to the design, development, testing and implementation of embedded (including IoT) devices for real-world environments. - b.
-Assist in the evaluation of embedded (including IoT) applications and the identification of requirements. - c.
-Assist in defining functional requirements for embedded (including IoT) applications. - d.
-Participate in the design of IoT infrastructure, applications, and hardware according to appropriate standards. - e.
-Apply knowledge of electrical interfacing and timing in the design and development of embedded (including IoT^{}) devices. - f.
-Apply knowledge of embedded power consumption and lifespan features in the implementation of embedded (including IoT) devices. - g.
-Assist in the justification of embedded (including IoT) device design and implementation decisions in compliance with appropriate standards and requirements. - h.
+Design, develop, test and implement embedded (including IoT) devices for realworld environments. - b.
+Evaluate embedded (including IoT) applications and identify requirements. - c.
+Define functional requirements for embedded (including IoT) applications. - d.
+Design IoT infrastructure, applications, and hardware according to appropriate standards. - e.
+Apply knowledge of electrical interfacing and timing in the design and development of embedded (including IoT) devices. - f.
+Incorporate appropriate power consumption and lifespan features into the design and implementation of embedded (including IoT) devices. - g.
+Justify embedded (including IoT^{}) device design and implementation decisions in compliance with appropriate standards and requirements. - h.
 Document the development and implementation of embedded (including IoT) devices according to required standards.

-13. The graduate has reliably demonstrated the ability to: contribute to the development and maintenance of software applications for systems integration.
+14. The graduate has reliably demonstrated the ability to: develop, test and maintain software applications for systems integration.

 - a.
 Apply knowledge of multiple programming languages to the selection of an appropriate language for a given application. - b.
-Support the selection and use of an appropriate software development platform and program design methodology for a given application. - c.
+Select and use an appropriate software development platform and program design methodology for a given application. - c.
 Apply knowledge of source-code and version control when developing software applications. - d.
-Assist in the development, testing and maintenance of software programs for a variety of application environments, such as real-time, embedded system applications and artificial intelligence. - e.
-Assist in the development of an appropriate and effective user-interface for a given implementation platform. - f.
-Use an effective simulation environment and toolset to test configurations and interfaces prior to implementation, and to assist in identifying problems with existing applications. - g.
-Assist in the development, testing and maintenance of both hardware-generic and hardware-specific drivers and applications, by applying hardware abstraction layer interfacing. - h.
-Assist in the design, implementation and querying of databases. - i.
-Assess software, as appropriate. - j.
-Assist in analyzing and summarizing the implications of deploying an application. - k.
+Develop, test and maintain software programs for a variety of different application environments, such as real-time, embedded system applications and artificial intelligence. - e.
+Develop an appropriate and effective user-interface for a given implementation platform. - f.
+Select and use an appropriate simulation environment and toolset to test configurations and interfaces prior to implementation, and to assist in identifying problems with existing applications. - g.
+Develop and maintain both hardware-generic and hardware-specific drivers and applications, by applying hardware abstraction layer interfacing. - h.
+Design, implement, and query databases. - i.
+Assess and recommend software, as appropriate. - j.
+Analyze and summarize the implications of deploying an application. - k.
 Prepare, present and maintain current, clear and accurate documentation.